-ł Is all food thoroughly cooked and/or reheated according to the following table?
-YES NO N/A FOOD MINIMUM INTERNAL TEMPERATURE Fruits, Vegetables, Grains, and Legumes 135° F Roasts (Fresh Beef, Pork and Lamb) 145° F (with a 3-minute rest time) Fish 145° F Eggs Cook until yolk and white are firm Egg dishes 160° F Ground meats (beef, pork, and lamb) 160° F Fresh ham (raw) 160° F Poultry- whole, parts, or ground 165° F Leftovers 165° F Foods cooked in microwave 165° F Sauces, gravy, soups, casseroles 165° F such as a caterer, or a licensed child care facility under the same ownership that preparation area that meets licensing standards, or as the result of a learning act a child care program, such as a garden, it is the responsibility of the provider to intended for consumption by a child in care is free from spoilage and contaminate human consumption. i.
+ł h.
+Is all food thoroughly cooked and/or reheated according to the following table?
+YES NO N/A FOOD MINIMUM INTERNAL TEMPERATURE Fruits, Vegetables, Grains, and Legumes 135° F Roasts (Fresh Beef, Pork and Lamb) 145° F (with a 3-minute rest time) Fish 145° F Eggs Cook until yolk and white are firm Egg dishes 160° F Ground meats (beef, pork, and lamb) 160° F Fresh ham (raw) 160° F Poultry- whole, parts, or ground 165° F Leftovers 165° F Foods cooked in microwave 165° F Sauces, gravy, soups, casseroles 165° F i , i i such as a caterer, or a licensed child care facility under the same ownership that includes a food preparation area that meets licensing standards, or as the result of a learning activity provided by a child care program, such as a garden, it is the responsibility of the provider to ensure all food intended for consumption by a child in care is free from spoilage and contamination and safe for human consumption.
 Is a log maintained for all prepared meals being transported into the facility?
 The log must be retained for a minimum of 12 months.
 YES NO N/A 1.
-Does the log include the delivery date, time of arrival, quantity and types of facility. ards, or as the result of a learning activity provided by is the responsibility of the provider to ensure all food is free from spoilage and contamination and safe for eing transported into the facility?
-0 recipient?
+Does the log include the delivery date, time of arrival, quantity and types of food, verification 0 recipient?
 YES NO N/A res of food, and the name and signature of the 2.
 YES NO N/A at the appropriate holding temperature?
 3. If food delivered by an outside source dhave an alternate plan for meals?
 YES NO N/A oes not meet licensing standards, does the facility 2.10. spec pern Doce mon ial occasions and learning activities that incl hission been obtained in the form of a gener advance of each food- related activity, such as ude food consumption.
 Has written parental ral or specific permission slip? ivities must be maintained for a minimum of 12 2.10. cust acility chooses not to provide meals and sna odial parent or legal guardian to provide nutr NONA acks, have arrangements been made with the itional food for the child?
 2.10.
 10.7Does the program provide supplemental food items to complete a child's meal In the event that a child's parent fails to provide nutritious meals/snacks?